nodejs/node/doc/api/fs.md

 * `atime` {number|string|Date}
 * `mtime` {number|string|Date}
-* Returns: {Promise}
+* Returns: {Promise} Fulfills with `undefined` upon success.

-Change the file system timestamps of the object referenced by the `FileHandle` then fulfills the `Promise` with no arguments upon success.
+Change the file system timestamps of the object referenced by the `FileHandle`.

 This function does not work on AIX versions before 7.1, it will reject the `Promise` with an error using code `UV_ENOSYS`.